Takashiidobe/notes/src/books/designing-data-intensive-applications/reliable-scalable-and-maintainable-applications.md

 Normally we use p90, p95, p99, p999 (90th, 95th, 99th, 99.9th)
 percentiles to measure performance.

-Amazon for example optimized for the p999 customer\'s experience, because they spent a lot on the platform, and were more likely to spend more.
-However, the p9999 experience didn\'t matter as much, so they stopped optimizing at that point.
+Amazon for example optimized for the p999 customer's experience, because they spent a lot on the platform, and were more likely to spend more.
+However, the p9999 experience didn't matter as much, so they stopped optimizing at that point.

 SLAs (service level agreements) are a contractual bound where customers